SchwarzIT/onyx/CONTRIBUTING.md

-# Onyx Contributing Guide
+# onyx Contributing Guide

-When contributing to Onyx, please respect the [Schwarz IT Code of Conduct](https://github.com/SchwarzIT/.github/blob/main/CODE_OF_CONDUCT.md).
+When contributing to onyx, please respect the [Schwarz IT Code of Conduct](https://github.com/SchwarzIT/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Prerequisites / Technical setup